About us

 Recent News

 On 2 March, the Oscars will be awarded, and according to the British newspaper The Guardian, this year’s nominations are the most political ever.
-Katarzyna Ruchel-Stockmans is also pleasantly surprised by the selection.500 Years of Visual Journalism
+Katarzyna Ruchel-Stockmans is also pleasantly surprised by the selection.

 Events